-Income obtained by the assets holders that are taxpayers of the Personal Income Tax ("PIT") because of the transfer, redemption or reimbursement thereof will be considered as an implicit yield (movable income) derived from the transfer of own capital to third parties, in the terms provided in article 25.2 of PIT Law.
+Income obtained by the assets holders that are taxpayers of the Personal Income Tax (IRPF) because of the transfer, redemption or reimbursement thereof will be considered as an implicit yield (movable income) derived from the transfer of own capital to third parties, in the terms provided in article 25.2 of IRPF Law.

 The difference between the value of subscription or acquisition of the asset and its transfer, redemption, or reimbursement value will be added to the saving taxable base of the financial year in which the sale, redemption or reimbursement takes place.
-The tax will be paid at the rate in force, which is currently 19% up to €6,000, 21% from €6,000.01 to €50,000, 23% from €50,000.01 to €200,000, 26% from 200,001 to €300,000 and 28% from €300,000.
+The tax will be paid at the rate in force, which is currently 19% up to €6,000, 21% from €6,000.01 to €50,000 and 23% from €50,000.01 upwards.
+However, in accordance with the General State Budget for year 2021 ("LPGE 2021"), with effect from January 1, 2021, a new section is introduced in the tariff applicable to the saving taxable base, establishing a 26% rate from €200,000.01 onwards.